TheCandidStartup/TheCandidStartup.github.io/_drafts/modern-react-virtual-scroll-grid-7.md

     </div>
 ```

+{% endraw %}

 For `VirtualGrid` I'm going to need nested loops over the rows and then over the columns within each row.
 Wish me luck.

 I used the same mechanical process to add the nested iteration and replace item references with row and column references.
 Unfortunately, I was soon staring at row after row of red squiggles in Visual Studio Code, trying to make sense of incomprehensible error messages.

 {% include candid-image.html src="/assets/images/frontend/jsx-nested-map-errors.png" alt="JSX nested array map errors" %}

 I thought maybe I'd pushed JSX too far.
-Once again the internet [came to my rescue](https://stackoverflow.com/questions/47402365/how-to-have-nested-loops-with-map-in-jsx).
+Once again, the internet [came to my rescue](https://stackoverflow.com/questions/47402365/how-to-have-nested-loops-with-map-in-jsx).

 You can't directly nest calls to map.
 The JSX compiler is expecting the result of the outer map to be a JSX element.
 However, that result can be a JSX element that has the inner map as a child.
 At first I thought I would have to render a container div per row to make it work.
 Then I remembered the [`<Fragment>` element](https://react.dev/reference/react/Fragment).
 Syntactically, it behaves like a container element but is not present in the resulting DOM.
-Instead, only it's children are output.
+Instead, only its children are output.

+{% raw %}

 ```
     <div onScroll={onScroll} ref={outerRef} style={{ position: "relative", height, width, overflow: "auto", willChange: "transform" }}>